Joël Chouinard: Playing career

 Chouinard played junior hockey in the Quebec Major Junior Hockey League with the Victoriaville Tigres.
 He was drafted 167th overall in the 2008 NHL Entry Draft by the Colorado Avalanche.
 In the 2009–10 season, after leading the QMJHL with 23 goals scored among defensemen and helping the Tigres to an equal franchise best season of 46 wins, he was selected to the QMJHL First All-Star Team and named as a finalist for the Emile Bouchard Trophy as the league's best defenseman.
 Off the ice Joel was awarded the Paul Dumont Trophy as the Leagues personality of the year.

-Chouinard was signed by the Colorado Avalanche to a three-year entry level contract on May 26, 2010.
+Chouinard was signed by the Colorado Avalanche to a three-year entry-level contract on May 26, 2010.
 After attending the Avalanche's 2010 training camp, he was then assigned and began his professional career with their affiliate, the Lake Erie Monsters of the American Hockey League in the 2010–11 season.

 With his first two professional seasons hampered by injury, Chouinard again had a disrupted pre-season and began the 2012–13 season familiarly on the sidelines.
 Upon returning to health, Chouinard was reassigned by the Avalanche from the Monsters to second tier affiliation, the Denver Cutthroats of the Central Hockey League.
-In 42 games with the Cutthroats, he place second amongst blueliners in scoring with 6 goals and 20 points.
+In 42 games with the Cutthroats, he placed second amongst blueliners in scoring with 6 goals and 20 points.

 At the conclusion of his contract Chouinard's right's were relinquished with the Avalanche, and on August 20, 2013, he was signed as a free agent to a one-year AHL deal with the Hamilton Bulldogs.
 In the 2013-14 season with the Bulldogs, Chouinard appeared in a career high 67 games with 2 goals and 9 points.